saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/alerting-ops/opsgenie.md

 ---
-id: irc
+id: opsgenie
-title: IRC
+title: OpsGenie
-sidebar_label: IRC
+sidebar_label: OpsGenie
-description: Integrate Backtrace with IRC.
+description: Integrate Backtrace with OpsGenie.
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-## IRC Integration
+## OpsGenie Integration
-This guide goes through the steps necessary to integrate Backtrace with IRC.
-With IRC integration, Backtrace can send an alert message for new crashes or crash groups to a specified channel on an IRC server.
-This message will contain a URL to view more detailed information about the crash in the Web Console.
+This guide goes through the steps necessary to integrate Backtrace with OpsGenie.
+Setting up integration with the OpsGenie ticketing system requires a valid OpsGenie REST API URL, as well as a valid username and password.

+The steps in this process are:
+- Generate an API key
+- Set up the integration

+## Generate an API Key
+In OpsGenie, click Integrations in the left navbar and click "Add" on "API".
+Note the API Key - you will need this in the next step - then modify the API integration as necessary, and click Save Integration.

 ## Set Up the Integration
 To set up the integration, first go to the Configuration page within the Web Console: